 - In most cases, if the pet is stable and in good condition to travel, pets are transferred back to their regular vet once they’re open (usually the next working day).
 There can still be a hospital stay at either facility, though, with an overnight staff taking care of your pet.

 - Finally, the discharge day!
-Upon transfer or discharge, you’ll receive your pet’s full clinical history and an invoice which details all the tests and treatments given.
+Upon transfer or discharge, you’ll receive your pet’s full clinical history and an invoice that details all the tests and treatments given.
 Usually the ER will fax or email this information to your regular vet, but getting an extra copy is good advice for on-top-of-it pet parents.

 Cost of Treatment

 While emergency surgery is essential, it is also expensive, usually totaling over $1,000.
-Emergencies can happen to any pet, regardless of the situation, breed, or species type, and pet insurance was crafted for these exact moments.
+Emergencies can happen to any pet, regardless of the situation, breed, or species, and pet insurance was crafted for these exact moments.
 Anna was reimbursed $1,312 of the $1,646 bill for Tippy: “Healthy Paws was great through the whole process.
 I was so relieved that I’d signed up with them: they checked in with me and Tippy to see how she was doing, and sent me a check that covered a large portion of her medical expenses.
 For me, getting Healthy Paws was so, so worth it and I have peace of mind knowing I have it still.”

 The Value of Pet Insurance